OldBoyCoder/ExcelFrogger/README.md

 It has only every been tested on Excel 2000/2003 but may work on later versions.

-It works by sizing down the cells of a worksheet into a (roughly) 2x2 pixel size and then chaging their back colours to simulate a frame buffer.
+It works by sizing down the cells of a worksheet into a (roughly) 2x2 pixel size and then changing their back colours to simulate a frame buffer.